equinor/probabilit/README.md

 ```

 **Inducing correlations on samples.**
-The class `ImanConover` can be used to induce correlations on uncorrelated variables.
+The class `ImanConover` can be used to induce correlations on uncorrelated variables without changing the marginal distributions.
-There's not guarantee that we're able to achieve the desired correlation structure, but in practice we can often get close.
+There's no guarantee that we're able to achieve the desired correlation structure, but in practice we often get close.

 ```pycon
 >>> import scipy as sp